acidonper/spotify-app/ocp/README.md

 -   An OCP Cluster (Tested in OpenShift 4.2)
 -   An OpenShift Project
 -   An user with developer rights in previous OpenShift project
--   openshift-clients
+-   openshift-client installed
--   bash console
+-   bash console installed

 ## Overview